-During the fifth connection exercise, also known as “Easy Herding,” you create a deep herd feeling with your horse while working on your dominance and your qualities as a leader.
-You can only start with Easy Herding when the exercise “Your Spot, My Spot” goes smoothly and you can get your horse to move easily.
+During the fifth connection exercise, also known as “Easy Herding,” you create a deep herd feeling with your horse while working on body language and clear communication.